 Cross the A217 on a footbridge and continue on a bridleway.
 This goes past Reigate Fort and eventually emerges on Colley Hill by the Inglis Folly.
 Take any route along its grassy slopes for the next 1 km.
 At the end rejoin the NDW for a short distance, then turn right onto a lane which crosses over the M25.
 Stay on this lane for 500m, then turn left into a cul-de-sac to find the Sportsman.

-There are magnificent views to the S for the next 1 km.
-The main path curves away to the right here, but it is much more pleasant to walk along the grassy slopes of Colley Hill – or put in some extra hill walking!
-400m after passing a prominent water tower away to the right, the contours of the ground lead you back towards the main path and you pass a National Trust sign to leave Colley Hill through a wooden gate.
+There are magnificent views to the south for the next 1 km.
+The main path curves away to the right here, but it is much more pleasant to make your way along the grassy slopes of Colley Hill – or put in some extra hill walking!
+Eventually the contours of the ground lead you back towards the main path and you pass a National Trust sign to leave Colley Hill through a wooden gate.

 Continue W along the bridleway, soon passing a wooden door with a footpath sign on your right; behind the fence is a large country house, the Old Pheasantry8.
 At the end of the fence (by a white-painted Coal Tax post9) ignore a path to the right going alongside the house's garden, but just after this fork right onto a narrow unmarked path, leaving the NDW.
 In 100m this path meets a tarmac lane, where you turn right to head N.

 This unmarked path is a convenient short cut; more simply, you could just stay on the NDW and turn right where it meets the tarmac lane.

 Ignore lanes and paths off to both sides and continue onto a road bridge across the M25.